How Other Craft Fair Vendors can Increase Your Sales

 BATH & BODY

-Vendors selling soaps and bubble bath for the body might be targeting customers interested in natural skincare, relaxation during bath time or decorating a bathroom.
+Vendors selling bath and body products might be targeting customers interested in natural skincare, relaxation during bath time or decorating a bathroom.
 They may pair up at a craft fair with handmade vendors selling:

 • Candles